Here come home prices ...

-S&P/Case — Shiller Home Price Index for May is set for release at 9 a.m.
+The Federal Housing Finance Agency will release data on home prices for April at 9 a.m.
 ET.

-Economists forecast that the gauge of prices in 20 major US cities climbed 0.10% month-on-month on a seasonally adjusted basis, according to Bloomberg.
+Economists forecast that home prices rose 0.6% month-on-month, down from 0.7% in March, according to Bloomberg.

-Prices are rising at a 5% annual rate year-on-year, and are expected to have increased by 5.52% in May.
-The pace is just 3% from its all-time high.
+The prior report showed that prices rose for a 19th straight quarter in Q1, although the pace of appreciation is slowing.
+During March, the largest gains were recorded in the Pacific region which includes California and Oregon.

-At the same time, home sales are rising.
-They peaked in June at the highest annual rate since February 2007, when national home prices topped out before the housing crisis.
+We’ll have the latest data at the top of the hour, so refresh this page for updates.

 Business Insider Emails & Alerts